shaahmed115/US_Election_Tweet_Analytics/README.md

 #### US_Election_Tweet_Analytics
-Sentiment analysis on Tweets related to US Election and classifying them as Pro-Hillary pro-Trump or neutral Used Apache Kafka for Live Analysis
+Sentiment analysis on Tweets related to US Election and classifying them as Pro-Hillary pro-Trump or neutral.

+Used Apache Kafka for Live Analysis.

 Train the model offline and set up queue between the producer(Tweet Streamer) and the Consumer(Predictor)

 #####Disclaimer: